The Road (2023 film): Plot

 Meera lives happily with her husband Anand, a wildlife photographer, and her son, Kavin.
 During pregnancy, she and her husband plan a road trip to Kanyakumari on Kavin's birthday.
 Upon the doctor's advice, she decides to skip the journey and asks Anand to continue the journey with Kavin.

 Anand and Kavin die on the way when their car collides with businessman Gangadharan's car that was heading to Chennai.
 Following the accident, Meera's friend Uma and her husband Prasad reach the hospital and inform Meera about it.
 Meera reaches the hospital and falls unconscious after hearing about her husband and son's deaths.
 She attempts suicide after losing her unborn child, but Uma's timely intervention saves her.

-While Meera and Uma visit the accident site, they meet Kaaturosa, who takes them to her house.
+While Meera and Uma visit the accident site where Uma drives her car faster to the site and suddenly Uma's car didn't get start due to fault after the repair of her car, they meet Kaaturosa, who takes them to her house.
 Through Kaaturosa's father, Meera and Uma learn about the accidents that have happened on the route before.
 Meera witnesses an accident on the road and reports it to sub-inspector M. Moorthy of the Tirumangalam police station.
 He finds no trace of the car or the person at the scene, but head constable M. Subramani suspects that something has happened.

 Meera sets out to find out the reason behind accidents occurring only in a particular zone on the NH 44.
 At the police station, Gangadharan's son, Sundar, tells Meera that his father was not drunk while driving.
 Meera and Subramani approach Dr. Madhana Gopal, who prepared the autopsy report.
 On his suggestion, they seek the help of forensic experts to look for any alcohol traces in Gangadharan's car.
 The forensic team discovers caltrops on the vehicle's tyre but no indications of alcohol traces.

 Meera and Subramani find Ponnudurai, who forcefully infused alcohol into Gangadharan's body for money.
 They learn that he received money from the bank account of a villager and find Bhaskaran, who was responsible for transferring it.
 Bhaskaran reveals the existence of a secret network behind everything.
 Uma tells Meera about dark banking and how several underprivileged people receive money through bank accounts under Bhaskaran's control.
 Meera tells Uma about how the secret network headed by an unknown person targets travellers on the National Highway to loot money and jewels, and that they targeted Gangadharan's car to rob something other than money.